Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Overview

 \section{Overview}

 \Label{sec:overview}

 To orient the reader, we give an overview and rationale of the novelties in our type system, before getting into the details of the typing rules and algorithm.
 As is well-known~\citep{Cheney03:FirstClassPhantom,Xi03:guarded}, GADTs can be desugared into type expressions that use equality and existential types to express the return type constraints.
-These two features lead to all the key difficulties in typechecking for GADTs.
+These two features lead to difficulties in typechecking for GADTs.

 \mypara{Universal, existentials, and type inference} Practical typed functional languages must support some degree of type inference, most critically the inference of type arguments.
 That is, if we have a function $f$ of type $\alltype{a}{a \to a}$, and we want to apply it to the argument $3$, then we want to write $f\;3$, and not $f\;[\mathsf{Nat}]\;3$ (as we would in pure System F).
 Even with a single type argument, the latter style is noisy, and programs using even moderate amounts of polymorphism rapidly become unreadable.
 However, omitting type arguments has significant metatheoretical implications.
 In particular, it forces us to include subtyping in our typing rules, so that (for instance) the polymorphic type $\alltype{a} a \arr a$ is a subtype of its instantiations (like $\mathsf{Nat} \arr \mathsf{Nat}$).

+The subtype relation induced by System F-style polymorphism and function contravariance is already undecidable \citep{Tiuryn96,Chrzaszcz98}, so even at the first step we must introduce restrictions on type inference to ensure decidability.
+In our case, matters are further complicated by the fact that we need to support \emph{existential types} in addition to universal types.

-For the subtype relation induced by polymorphism, subtype entailment is decidable (under modest restrictions).
-Matters get more complicated when \emph{existential} types are added.
-Existentials are necessary to encode equality constraints in GADTs, but the naive combination of existential and universal types requires unification under a \emph{mixed prefix} of alternating quantifiers~\citep{Miller92:mixed-prefix}, which is undecidable.
-Thus, programming languages traditionally have stringently restricted the use of existential types.
-They tie existential introduction and elimination to datatype declarations, so that there is always a syntactic marker for when to introduce or eliminate existential types.
-This permits leaving existentials out of subtyping altogether, at the price of no longer permitting implicit subtyping (such as using $\fun{x}{x+1}$ at type $\extype{a} a \arr a$).
+Existentials are required to encode GADTs \citep{Xi99popl}, but programming languages have traditionally stringently restricted the use of existential types.
+Following the approach of \citet{Laufer94:existential-type-inference}, languages such as \Ocaml and Haskell tie existential introduction and elimination to datatype declarations, so that there is always a syntactic marker for when to introduce or eliminate existential types.
+This choice permits leaving existentials out of subtyping altogether, at the price of no longer permitting implicit subtyping (such as using $\fun{x}{x+1}$ at type $\extype{a} a \arr a$).